aceeric/ociregistry/README.md

   dryRun: false
 ```

 The OCI Distribution server may need configuration information to connect to upstream registries.
-If run with no upstream registry config, it will attempt anonymous insecure anonymous HTTPS access.
+If run with no upstream registry config, it will attempt anonymous insecure `HTTPS` access.
 You specify registry configuration using the `registries` list:

 ```yaml
 registries: